-They completely and wholeheartedly accept full responsibility for their behaviors, decisions and actions no matter what results or outcomes they experience within their reality.
+They completely and wholeheartedly accept full responsibility for their behaviors, decisions, and actions no matter what results or outcomes they experience in their reality.

 With full responsibility comes the acknowledgment that excuses are the precursors to fear and lead to the formation of many obstacles along one’s path.
 Knowing this, a courageous person will never dwell on, never complain, or make excuses that could potentially reignite their fears in uncontrollable ways.

 A courageous person has a set of distinguishable characteristics that help them to successfully move through their fears and into a world of unlimited opportunities and potential.